-- Create jobs of the future and diversify the regional employment base.
+- support regions and industries to recover from the coronavirus (COVID-19), pandemic, economic transition and natural disasters by leveraging opportunities to create jobs of the future and diversify the regional employment base.

 The RJIF was established by the Regional Development Victoria Act 2002 (Act) as a trust fund in the public account.
 The Act describes the activities for which the trust is to be applied:

 - to provide better infrastructure, facilities and services in rural and regional Victoria